Idan-Levin/idan-levin.github.io/reading.md

 ### Novel / Fiction

- <a href='https://www.amazon.com/Catch-22-50th-Anniversary-Joseph-Heller/dp/1451626657'>Catch-22</a> - Catch 22 has so many quoates that I admire.
+ <a href='https://www.amazon.com/Catch-22-50th-Anniversary-Joseph-Heller/dp/1451626657'>Catch-22</a> - Catch 22 has so many quotes that I admire.
 It effectively portrays the absurdity of war and highlights the illogical situations individuals face when entangled in a larger system.

  Quotes: